 Just as a people’s national identity is defined...

 . . . and celebrated through its patriotic song; likewise, the communal singing of national aspirations binds the community together, and instills in the members commitment to a common purpose, and to a common understanding.
-It should be no surprise to us that, in spite of the ensuing thirty-plus years of pro-life efforts following Roe, the actuality of the Church-going Catholic people’s actual commitment to all the life issues is only skin-deep.
+It should be no surprise to us that, in spite of the ensuing fifty-plus years of pro-life efforts following Roe, the actuality of the Church-going Catholic people’s actual commitment to all the life issues is only skin-deep.

 The Church has continually acknowledged, from the earliest centuries, that worthy Catholic hymnody: